-To learn more, visit http://www.augustana.edu/academics/core or stop by the office for a visit.
+To learn more, see CORE online or stop by the office.

-Coordinator of Medical Support Services, Joseph Sagar, x2693
+Coordinator of Medical Support Services, Michelle Mason, x2693

 UnityPoint Clinic ~ Expresscare

-If a student is not sure whether to visit the clinic, he or she may call a clinic nurse at 779-7050 for an assessment.
+If a student is not sure whether to visit the clinic, they may call a clinic nurse at 309-779-7050 for an assessment.
 Students should let the nurse know they are Augustana students, describe their symptoms and answer any questions.
 The nurse can recommend steps to take.

 Students who receive regular allergy shots will be referred to a local physician.